IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Mixed operations
-You will find that during kernel writing, you will end up with a collection of either p-isa operation objects, other kernel objects, or a mixture of both.
+You will find that during kernel writing, you will end up with a collection of either p-ISA operation objects, other kernel objects, or a mixture of both.
 For your convienince a useful function `mixed_to_pisa_ops` is provided that can take all of these sequentially and outputs the required `list[PIsaOp]`.